Shyam-Has-Your-Anomaly-Mitigated/Emul/README.md

 * functional logic; no if/else statements
 * functional monads: no list comprehensions
   * time is an implicit first parameter for all functions
-  * time is used for RNG
+  * time is used explicitly for RNG

 *I have no clue how to type check when you only have one type of data, and every"-thing" else is a list...*